glesica/software-reliability/topics/type-checking/README.md

 in a weakly typed language, we often get incorrect results rather than errors.

 ## Untyped Languages

+Some languages have little to no concept of types at all.
+In general, these languages are either very low-level or are mostly considered "toys".

+Assembly languages, for example, generally have only a vague notion of types, usually limited to the behavior of the CPU itself.

+At the other end of the spectrum, [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck), a "toy" language, has no concept of types beyond the fact that memory consists of integer bytes.
+In this case, it is entirely up to the programmer to give meaning to a given value stored in memory.
+For example, if a particular byte is used to store an ASCII character, then the programmer must remember not to assign it a value that is unused for ASCII encoding.

 ## Strong and Weak Typing